 For the last few years we've been working on raising funds to begin the construction of Fundacion Cielo's Community Center.
 We have received the generous support of Javier Ortiz de Artinano Goni, a Spanish national with a generous heart and a desire to help those in need and Mark Rueff, a US citizen with deep love for the Yucatan and their people.
 Thus far, we've raised US$12,000.
 We still need to raise an additional $50,000 to complete the first stage of our goal.

-This year, we initiated a new art program for the children.
-We were lucky enough to partner with the wonderful Mexican artist, Patricia Loret de Mola.
+Art Education: We partner with the wonderful Mexican artist, Patricia Loret de Mola.
 With a substantial history of working within different schools and communities, Patricia wants to share the importance of cultural support.
-Over 130 kids attended her workshop over the course of two days.
-By only using white paint and a color of their choice, the children learned how to make different shades while painting flower, animal, or something of cultural significance.
-Although the workshop is over, our work with this artistic movement is not!
-All of the paintings have been collected and are being made into a quilt that will be hung in the town center.
+Every year, around 200 kids attended her workshop over the course of two days.
 Thank you so much Patricia!

 During our summer internship program we organize a Health Fair.
 We invite several groups including Centro Nueva Vida (Addiction Center), Sin Piojitos (Without Lice), The Yucatan Bureau of the Mexican National Association of Dentistry, the local Zumba instructor, and others to participate in different activities throughout the week.
 Centro Nueva Vida presents on overcoming addiction and handed out pamphlets.
 Sin Piojitos provides delousing services for kids in the community.
 The Yucatan Bureau of the Mexican National Association of Dentistry donates toothbrushes, toothpaste and provides training.
 The local Zumba instructor organizes public classes in the main Plaza!
 We also partner with the local government on the Baxaal Paal, or children games.